-For example, I took advantage of a Club Carlson promotion by staying at an inexpensive Country Inns and Suites outside of Washington, DC.
-The hotel stay hit many of the promotion’s bonus tiers and earned enough points for a trip to Europe.
+For example, years ago I took advantage of a Radisson promotion by staying at an inexpensive hotel outside of Washington, DC.
+The hotel stay hit many of the promotion’s bonus tiers and earned enough points for all my hotels on a trip to Europe.

-Sign-up to receive emails, follow hotel brands on social media, and even check your snail mail for the latest offers.
+It’s always a good idea to sign-up to receive emails, follow hotel brands on social media, and even check your snail mail for the latest hotel promotional offers.

-- Decide whether a particular hotel brand is the right fit for you.
-If you haven’t already done so, sign up for hotel loyalty programs.
-Remember to add your member number and password to your travel hacking spreadsheet.
+Spend some time investigating hotels in your next destination.
+If you haven’t already done so, sign up for hotel loyalty programs and add your member number and password to your travel hacking spreadsheet.

 What is your strategy for earning hotel rewards?